 Costa Rica's economy has experienced high levels of inflation in the past and may experience high levels in the future.
 Periods of rapid economic expansion and contraction in Costa Rica have resulted in volatile rates of inflation.
-In 2022, Costa Rica experienced a significant inflationary shock related to the ongoing war in Ukraine, as well as increased costs of transport and raw materials.
+Currently, Costa Rica is experiencing a significant inflationary shock related to the ongoing war in Ukraine, as well as increased costs of transport and raw materials.